Winter Driving in South Lake Tahoe

 Snowplow Safety

-- Before attempting to pass snow removal equipment, check direction of snow discharge to avoid snow and debris thrown from equipment.
-Remember that plows are wider than most vehicles and portions of the plow and blade may be obscured by blowing snow.
+- Before attempting to pass snow removal equipment, check the direction of snow discharge to avoid snow and debris thrown from the equipment.
+Remember that plows are wider than most vehicles, and the plow and blade portions may be obscured by snow.

 - Don’t crowd the plow.
 Only pass snow removal vehicles when a safe, legal passing area is available and adequately clear of snow and/or treated with salt and sand.